What is a circadian rhythm and how does it affect sleep?

 Why is it important?

-At the end of the day, all we want is to be able to sleep soundly, wake up in the right sleep phase and maximize our energy levels for the day ahead.
+At the end of the day, all we want is to be able to sleep soundly, wake up in the right sleep phase and maximise our energy levels for the day ahead.
 So let’s allow the light to guide us.
 Keeping a consistent sleep-wake schedule and allowing the earth cues to guide your circadian rhythm can steer you clear of poor sleep and other problems.